MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-record-reimburse-employee-expenses.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: reimbursement
-ms.date: 04/01/2020
+ms.date: 06/23/2020
 ms.author: sgroespe
-ms.openlocfilehash: 5f943006997e4735d4ec224957442f23e2af1324
+ms.openlocfilehash: 9d2ba275d747ced6f4c3adbd642f45d5ed33d8d1
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: 63102669366eb26f9c32729848170bc2e5c4d6ae
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 06/25/2020
-ms.locfileid: "3184092"
+ms.locfileid: "3503535"
 ---
 # <a name="record-and-reimburse-employees-expenses"></a>Record and Reimburse Employees' Expenses

 [!INCLUDE[d365fin](includes/d365fin_md.md)] supports transactions for employee in a similar way as for vendors.
 Accordingly, employee posting groups exist to make sure that employee ledger entries are posted to the relevant accounts in the general ledger.

 > [!NOTE]
 > Employee transactions can be posted in the local currency only.
 Reimbursement payments to employees do not support discounts and payment tolerances.

 If employees spend their own money during business activities, you can post the expense to the employee's account.
 Then you can reimburse the employee by making a payment to the employee's bank account, similarly to how you pay vendors.

+> [!TIP]
+> This article explains how to record the expense in the books and how to reimburse the employee.
+Your organisation may have a portal or app where employees can submit their expense reports.

 ## <a name="to-record-an-employees-expense"></a>To record an employee's expense
 You post employees' expenses on the **General Journal** page.